carpentries-incubator/machine-learning-novice-sklearn/episodes/03-classification.md

 ![](fig/e3_dt_2.png){alt='Decision tree for classifying penguins'}

 The first first question (`depth=1`) splits the training data into "Adelie" and "Gentoo" categories using the criteria `flipper_length_mm <= 206.5`, and the next two questions (`depth=2`) split the "Adelie" and "Gentoo" categories into "Adelie \& Chinstrap" and "Gentoo \& Chinstrap" predictions.

+The colour of each leaf in the tree shows the most likely classification, with the intensity of that colour corresponding to how likely it is.
+We can see that the first check, for short flipper length, gives a very likely classification of Gentoo.
+Even though that branch of the tree can also classify into Chinstrap or Adele, looking at the number of samples for each leaf shows that Gentoo is much more likely.

 <!-- We can see from this that there's some very tortuous logic being used to tease out every single observation in the training set.
 For example, the single purple Gentoo node at the bottom of the tree.
 If we truncated that branch to the second level (Chinstrap), we'd have a little inaccuracy, a total of 9 non-Chinstraps in with 48 Chinstraps, but a less convoluted model.